TEACH4SD provides a range of event that connect people and sustainable practices

 ESD-TALK #3 “Greening Responses to Excellence”

-On November 9th, the third ESD Talk was held live from the ESD conference in Barcelona – making this the first ESD Talk with both a physical audience and an online one.
+On September 9th, the third ESD Talk was held live from the ESD conference in Barcelona – making this the first ESD Talk with both a physical audience and an online one.

 The talk featured Susanne Nielsen from European Training Foundation – an EU-agency with key tasks of supporting EU neighboring countries, providing policy advice, and managing peer learning networks within the digital and green transition.
 Susanne Nielsen presented the global green partnership: GRETA (Greening Responses to Excellences through Thematic Actions), focusing on both on-the-ground examples as well as presenting key recommendations in greening responses such as: integrating green skills with global communities, cultivating collaborative partnerships in skills development, embed sustainability into VET curricula, empower educators as champions of sustainability, implement sustainability practices in VET schools and management, and ensure financial sustainability for green initiatives.